-Includes big budget Pujas like New Alipore Suruchi Sangha, Chetla Agrani, Badamtala Ashar Sangha, 66 Pally, Shibmandir.
-Mudiali and many more.
-The Kalighat temple is also a major attraction during this time.
+Includes big budget Pujas like New Alipore Suruchi Sangha, Chetla Agrani, Badamtala Ashar Sangha, 66 Pally, Shibmandir, Mudiali and many more.
+The Kalighat temple is also a major attraction during this time, where people will be allowed to cross the roads.